Swarnimashukla/Automatic-attendance-management-system/README.md

 ### Why this project ?

-* To automate the traditional attendance marking process
+* To automate the traditional attendance marking process without any hassle.
-* To help government officials keep track of education structure
+* To help government officials keep track of education structure.
-* To create a better learning environment and improve the education system
+* To create a better learning environment and improve the education system.
+* To help the teachers find a better way of teaching the students.

 # Award Winning idea :✨🏆✨
 ![Dreambig championship](Resource/Winner.jpeg)